-If this date passes without the signature of the deed of sale for some reason, then depending on the reason for the delay, the aggrieved party could in theory claim damages and even seek enforcement of the contract.
-Therefore be mindful to keep to the terms of the contract.
+If this date passes without the signature of the deed of sale for some reason, then depending on the reason for the delay, the aggrieved party could, in theory, claim damages and even seek enforcement of the contract.
+Therefore be mindful of keeping to the terms of the contract.

-You should also get a receipt for the money paid to the notaire.
+You should also get a receipt for the money paid to the notary.

 Shortly after the transfer of the property, you will receive your copy of the deed of sale, along with a statement of all fees and costs paid and incurred.

 Costs and fees

 Round-trip property costs in France are high – at worst, they reach 28.99 percent.
 As a buyer, you’ll be liable for between 6.1 and 22.99 percent.
 The highest fees are paid to your notaire and are set in law.

 If possible, ensure you understand all the fees well in advance – even before making an offer to buy.
 You have to be certain that you can afford to buy your dream home before committing to it.